Deputy Chief Constable Rob Nixon QPM

-Rob has served with Leicestershire Police for 25 years, beginning his policing career here in 1993.
+Rob has served with Leicestershire Police for 28 years, beginning his policing career there in 1993.

-In 2008 he was appointed as the head of the force’s Community Safety Bureau, which was responsible for the implementation of neighbourhood policing, tackling anti-social behaviour and offender management.
+In 2008 he was appointed as the Head of the force’s Community Safety Bureau, which was responsible for the development of Strategic partnerships, implementation of neighbourhood policing, anti-social behaviour, offender management and preventing counter terrorism

 His next role, from 2009 to 2014, was as Chief Superintendent for the Leicester City Basic Command Unit.
 He led local policing for the area and worked with communities during two large scale English Defence League and Unite Against Fascism demonstrations.
 He was instrumental in the force’s response to disorder during August 2012.